Rajpratik71/linux-manPages/gipddecode.md

        gipddecode [options] <gipd-file

 DESCRIPTION
        gipddecode decodes a Granite Image Printer Driver (GIPD) stream into human readable form.
-Granite Systems was acquired by  Monotype  Imag‐ ing.
+Granite Systems was acquired by Monotype Imaging.

        A GIPD stream is the printer language used by the Lexmark X500 and the Dell 1125 MFP printers.

 COMMAND LINE OPTIONS
        These are the options that can appear on the command line.